Zymbit-Docs/docs/content/bootware-one-zero/getting-started/_index.md

 sudo zb-update
 ```

 The script will show your configuration for review and confirmation and give you the option to change the configuration.
-This method can be used as an alternative to using the Wizaard.

 {{< cardpane >}}
 {{% card header="zb-update" %}}